Dogs No Dogs

 At 2 miles, the canyon opens to a huge bowl and pour-over.
 The canyon becomes much deeper here, with imposing walls on each side.
 You'll cross the stream many times, but the trail remains easy (though not always easy to find - look for cairns!).

-Junction Ruins - perched under a huge overhang with excellent natural protection.
+At 4 miles, you come to an major side canyon to the right and a huge grove of cottonwoods.
+Look up to the right on the cliff and you'll see the Junction Site - perched under a huge overhang with excellent natural protection.
 Below the cliff is the "midden," or trash heap.
 Yep, this is where they threw the trash from the ruins above.
 Tons of broken pottery sherds litter the ground.
-Respect the area and do not disturb the remains.
+Respect the area and do not disturb the artifacts.
 There are fun ruins to explore on ground level as well as the higher ones, which you cannot access.
+Respect the chains that block access to delicate areas of the site.
+Foot traffic can cause damage to these areas!

 Back on the trail, continue .7 miles to the